RedHatInsights/curiosity-frontend/GUIDELINES.md

    - Common pitfalls to avoid

 When processing a workflow request, analyze the guideline document structure to understand the complete process before beginning the interactive sequence.

+### Local Guidelines Detection

+As an agent working with this repository, you should be aware that developers may have personalized guidelines:

+1. **Check for GUIDELINES.local.md**
+   - This file may or may not exist in the repository root
+   - It contains developer-specific preferences and overrides
+   - It is git-ignored and thus not visible in the repository
+   - If present, the preferences in this file take precedence over standard guidelines

+2. **Processing Order**
+   - First process the main GUIDELINES.md (this document)
+   - Then check for and process GUIDELINES.local.md if it exists
+   - Finally, process any relevant specialized guidelines from the guidelines/ directory

+3. **Respecting Developer Preferences**
+   - Local guidelines may modify workflow sequences, validation rules, or other behaviors
+   - Always adapt your responses to align with local guideline specifications
+   - If local guidelines conflict with repository standards, follow the local preference